Roadmap to this page

 For more specifics and examples, visit the Intentional Starvation page.

+Israel has also forcibly evacuated medical staff from hospitals, leaving newborn babies in incubators to rot and die.
 It has blown up cancer hospitals, dialysis clinics, maternity wards and IVF clinics – depriving people of necessary medical care now and for years to come.
-It is clear: it intends to destroy Gaza so that Palestinians will either die or be forced to leave.

 Skin diseases and other illnesses run rampant and polio—previously eradicated—has reemerged, paralyzing small children.